RickyRivas/GinasHousekeeping/README.md

 # Rivas-Component-Library
-Personal library of components.
-All made with html5, scss, and vanilla javascript.
+Made with Html5, SCSS, and Vanilla Javascript.